 PERMISSION TO LOVE

-5Rhythms workshop, Heartbeat level*
+5Rhythms workshop, Heartbeat level*led by Lucija

 In the Waves map we dance to explore and heal the patterns of our movement and ways of being that we’re stuck in, moving through the shadows of resistance, rigidity, destruction, being spaced out and numb into the light of acceptance, clarity, creativity, ease and connection.
 In the same way dancing the maps of Heartbeat we move our emotions and patterns of the heart we’re tangled in, thus healing the wounded places and giving a permission to vibrations of Love to release the stories of the past, and once again begin performing their sacred tasks.
 Letting the fear awaken us and bring awareness of danger, the anger to energize us for the necessary action and defend us from attacks, the sadness to soften us, cleanse the wounds and relieve the pain, the joy to uplift us and show us the colours and houmor of life, and finally the compassion to empty us and connect us with everything and everyone.

 “Permission to Love” workshop is an opportunity to feel our heart and put it in motion just as it is – constricted, overwhelmed, closed, wounded, strong, vulnerable, loving, cold, open, powerful, shy, hungry, fierce… – and give it a chance to drum in its own beat and dance to that rhythm.
 And then in movement, with breath and attention invite and allow Love, the pure and free vibration of the heart, to melt the frozen places, soften the chains we locked ourselves in, let go of the residue we keep carrying and show us the purpose, power and beauty in its different shapes.
-Or maybe this time just opening the doors to the potential of some of those things or all of them being possible 🙂
+Or maybe this time just opening the doors to the potential of some of those things or all of them being possible

 *Previous experience with 5Rhythms or related consious dance practices required.
 Minimum of 10 hours.